wcventure/FuzzingPaper/README.md

 * <img src="image/github_24px.png">[Code](https://github.com/nezha-dt/nezha)

-Differential testing uses similar programs as cross-referencing oracles to find semantic bugs that do not exhibit explicit erroneous behaviors like crashes or assertion failures.
+**Abstract:** Differential testing uses similar programs as cross-referencing oracles to find semantic bugs that do not exhibit explicit erroneous behaviors like crashes or assertion failures.
 Unfortunately, existing differential testing tools are domain-specific and inefficient, requiring large numbers of test inputs to find a single bug.
 In this paper, we address these issues by designing and implementing NEZHA, an efficient input-format-agnostic differential testing framework.
 The key insight behind NEZHA's design is that current tools generate inputs by simply borrowing techniques designed for finding crash or memory corruption bugs in individual programs (e.g., maximizing code coverage).
 By contrast, NEZHA exploits the behavioral asymmetries between multiple test programs to focus on inputs that are more likely to trigger semantic bugs.
 We introduce the notion of δ-diversity, which summarizes the observed asymmetries between the behaviors of multiple test applications.
 Based on δ-diversity, we design two efficient domain-independent input generation mechanisms for differential testing, one gray-box and one black-box.
 We demonstrate that both of these input generation schemes are significantly more efficient than existing tools at finding semantic bugs in real-world, complex software.

 ### Coverage-Directed Differential Testing of JVM Implementations (PLDI 2016)